ysmood/jhash/readme.md

 ## Test

-This is just a random test, you may need to test some real data before using it project.
+This is just a random test, you may need to test some real data before using it in project.

 #### Compare to some other hash algorithms